 Check the links below to see the La Serena suitcases on Amazon:

 The Cornwall luggage is constructed from high-density polyester.
 The suitcases are pretty lightweight and super durable and reliable, due to their sturdy construction.
 They also feature four double spinner wheels that glide smoothly and quietly.
 You don’t see these too often on softshell luggage, and it’s always a nice surprise when you do!

 All Cornwall suitcases have add-a-bag straps, which allow you to secure additional luggage on top of your suitcase.
 But it also allows you to chain several of these together – this is really useful if you travel with more than one suitcase.
-It allows you to maneuver all of them with a single wheel handle, as opposed to needing an additional arm so that you can carry all your luggage.

 The interior of these Traveler’s Choice suitcases is fully lined.
 The packing compartment features padded tie-down straps, which actually have pockets on them.
 There is also a slip-pocket inside the packing compartment, as well as a suiter section on the closing flap of the suitcase.